lib3d/lib3d-blog/README.md

 `npm install && bower install` must be executed.

-`npm run-script build-r` must be executed.
+`grunt` must be executed.
+The default task contains require js optimization and watchers:

+* on the Gruntfile itself to reconfigure watchers,
+* on js assets to rerun require js optimization.

 **Usage**

 Run `npm start` and connect to http://localhost:3000.